 MORE chalky paint primer and the beloved Finish Max Extra.

 I snapped a couple of pictures to show you how I strain my paint.
-I use latex gloves to just squeeze the paint through the mesh strainer.
+Using latex gloves to just squeeze the paint through the mesh strainer makes this a neater process.
 I have found that if I work really hard to keep the rim of the paint cup clean, it benefits me (and the sprayer) in the long run.

 Once again I start by spraying the chairs upside down.